 Battery and Speaker

 If Nokia 1 is good at one thing, it’s the battery.
 It comes with a removable Li-Ion 2150 mAh battery that can last you a long time.
 On top of that, it’s removable!
 Isn’t it marvelous?
 As much as it sounds lackluster on the paper, 2150 mAh is more than enough to give this phone some juice.
-Since it has a weak hardware and a low-res display, this battery will last you more than one day without charging.
+Since it has weak hardware and a low-res display, this battery will last you more than one day without charging.

 Nokia 1 isn’t exactly a Numero Uno.
 While it comes with Android 8.0, which is great, this phone has some serious issues surrounding it.
 The display is heavily dated, the hardware is weak, and the overall performance isn’t anything to admire.
 On the good side, Nokia 1 is simple to use, it has a great battery and you can remove it, too!
-If you don’t care about the smartphone trends and want a phone that’s great for the basic stuff, Nokia 1 is great at its price of hundred bucks.
+If you don’t care about the smartphone trends and want a phone that’s great for the basic stuff, Nokia 1 is great at its price of a hundred bucks.

 Nokia 1 is an entry-level smartphone that isn’t for all buyers.
 If you want a phone that will slowly introduce you to the Android world, you can find tons of great deals for Nokia 1.